JetBrains/kotlin/spec-docs/multi-declarations-in-parameters.md

 ```
 Rather hairy.

-But we have this form possibly coming (needed for local returns):
+But we have this form coming (needed for local returns):
 ``` kotlin
 foo(fun(): R {
     return r // local return